NeuralEnsemble/python-neo/doc/source/core.rst

-Since annotations may be written to a file or database, there are some limitations on the data types of annotations: they must be "simple" types or containers (lists, dicts, NumPy arrays) of simple types, where the simple types are ``integer``, ``float``, ``complex``, ``Quantity``, ``string``, ``date``, ``time`` and ``datetime``.
+Since annotations may be written to a file or database, there are some limitations on the data types of annotations: they must be "simple" types or containers (lists, dicts, tuples, NumPy arrays) of simple types, where the simple types are ``integer``, ``float``, ``complex``, ``Quantity``, ``string``, ``date``, ``time`` and ``datetime``.